-How many times have we seen a football player or sprinter pulling up suddenly grasping the back of their leg and pulling up ?
+How many times have we seen a football player or sprinter pulling up suddenly grasping the back of their leg and pulling up?
+It’s a pretty common injury, so let’s go through it now.

 Are hamstring tears serious injuries ?

-This injury is the curse of the fast twitch athlete and at the other end of the spectrum the masters athlete who is back to relive the glory days of old.
-It can be a complex and fustrating problem to rehab and requires attention to detail with examination and constructing an effective rehab program.
+This injury is the sprinters curse, and at the other end of the spectrum the masters athlete who is back to relive the glory days of old.
+It can be a complex and frustrating problem to rehab and requires attention to detail with examination and constructing an effective rehab program.

 One of the biggest risk factors in sustaining a hamstring tear is not rehabbing the initial one properly.
-It can be a sneaky little injury as quite often we can get back to jogging or mid pace running with no pain very quickly , less than 3 weeks.
+It can be a sneaky little injury as quite often we can get back to jogging or mid pace running with no pain very quickly, most commonly less than 3 weeks.
 This is usually an indicator to the individual that all is well and they can get back to full on activity again.

 - 70% at 2 weeks post injury